puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/05-applying-a-manifest/README.md

-# Applying a Manifest
+# Apply a manifest

-Finally, we'll apply a manifest against the Palo Alto firewall to create some resources.
-This is a particularly powerful feature of bolt because it allows you to use all the types and providers that are available in a module.
-In this example we'll create some simple address ranges.
+Apply a manifest against the Palo Alto firewall to create resources.
+This powerful Bolt feature allows you to use all the types and providers that are available in the module.

-1. Create a manifest file, let's just name is as `manifest.pp` with the following details
+1. Create a manifest file called `manifest.pp` and add the following address ranges:

 ```
 panos_address { 'newaddressrange':
     ensure => 'present',